 For best results, be sure to read through all the instructions before you begin.

-Print and Prepare the Pattern
+Print and Prepare the Dog Coat Pattern

-Download and print the pattern pieces.
+Download and print the pattern pieces:

-Cutting the Layers
+Cut the Layers

-Pinning and Sewing the Layers
+Pin and Sew the Layers

-Stitch the layers together using a 3/8-inch seam allowance, leaving an area open for turning.Continue to 4 of 6 below.
+Stitch the layers together using a 3/8-inch seam allowance, leaving an area open for turning.

-Turning and Top Stitching the Coat
+Turn and Topstitch the Coat